In the Community

-We carry the brands Clark, Doosan, Linde, and Terberg which all include specialized electric models.
+We carry the brands Clark, Doosan, Linde, Konecranes, and Terberg which all include specialized electric models.
 From electric pallet trucks, electric riders, to electric narrow aisle forklifts, and shunt trucks, we have equipment that fits our customers’ budgets and needs, all while being green.

 Even models that use traditional combustion engines have improved green features.
 The Doosan 7 series IC Pneumatic forklifts, are built with ULPC (Ultra Low PM Combustion) technology to exceed EPA Tier4 emission regulations.
 By switching from standard mode to ECO mode in such models, customers can reduce fuel consumption by 15%.
 Similarly, Linde electric forklifts come with an intelligent energy management system.
 The telematics system in the Terberg shunt trucks provide remote monitoring of the charge cycle and the remaining battery capacity to avoid any unscheduled downtime.

 The Vermeer equipment lineup features many models built to excel in processing organic waste and turning it into useful end products.
 Built specifically for recycling needs, their range of equipment includes compost turners, horizontal grinders, tub grinders, trommel screens, brush chippers, and stump grinders.
 Many of these machines also come in a low-emission diesel model, or even an electric option.